Vladimir Putin’s Youngest Daughter Yekaterina Tikhonova Makes Her First Appearance On Russian Television

-Russian President Vladimir Putin’s youngest daughter Yekaterina Tikhonova, whom he has yet to refer to by her name in public statements, made her state television debut on Thursday, representing Moscow’s State University and discussing a series of new scientific advancements.
+Russian President Vladimir Putin’s youngest daughter, Yekaterina Tikhonova — whom he has yet to refer to by her name in public statements — made her state television debut on Thursday.
+She represented Moscow’s State University, and discussed a series of new scientific advancements.

-According to BBC Monitoring, Tikhonova’s appeared on Russia state network Rossiya 1 for its main evening news bulletin, where she discussed technological advancements designed to control the brain’s electrical impulses.
-The 33-year-old Tikhonova was referred to on television as the deputy director of State University’s institute for mathematical research of complex systems and as the head of a research firm called Innopraktika.
+According to BBC Monitoring, Tikhonova appeared on Russia state network Rossiya 1 for its main evening news bulletin, where she discussed technological advancements designed to control the brain’s electrical impulses.
+The 32-year-old Tikhonova was referred to on television as the deputy director of State University’s institute for mathematical research of complex systems — and as the head of a research firm called Innopraktika.

 “It is very important that a neurocenter is built on the synergy of these technologies and on the real demand for them in the economy,” BBC Monitoring quoted Tikhonova as saying.